hmrc/pension-administrator-frontend/README.md

 The service manager profile is PODS_ALL

-Start the serice locally by going to http://localhost:8201/register-as-pension-scheme-administrator
+Start the service locally by going to http://localhost:8201/register-as-pension-scheme-administrator